butavicius/webstrumgallery/Readme.md

 This module adds an image gallery (in addition to the main one) on product page.
 The gallery is displayed on the bottom of product page (the yellow thing :grin:).

+## Features:
+* Slider-type gallery.
+You can click on arrows or swipe through images.
+* Drag-and-drop uploaded images around to reorder them.
+* Customizable style.

 <img src="screenshots/frontend.png" height="800px" />

 ## Installation: